bohanfang/bohanfang.github.io/moduli_curve.md

 This  course provides a tour among theory of the moduli spaces of curves, matrix models and integrable systems.
 Later (hopefully) we will proceed to Chekov-Eynard-Orantin's topological recursion, an elegant theory at the interplay of these topics.

-We will begin with the analytic construction of the Deligne-Mumford compactified moduli space $\mathcal M_{g,n}$​ from the perspective of Teichmüller theory.
+We will begin with the analytic construction of the Deligne-Mumford compactified moduli space $\overline{\mathcal M}_{g,n}$​ from the perspective of Teichmüller theory.
 We will then develop the combinatorial theory of ribbon graphs, which provides a cellular decomposition of these spaces.
-These materials lead to a detailed exposition of Maxim Kontsevich's celebrated proof of Edward Witten's conjecture, which shows that a generating function for intersection numbers on $\bar{\mathcal M}_{g,n}$​ is a $\tau$-function for the KdV hierarchy, by identifying it with the partition function of a matrix model.
+These materials lead to a detailed exposition of Maxim Kontsevich's celebrated proof of Edward Witten's conjecture, which shows that a generating function for intersection numbers on $\overline{\mathcal M}_{g,n}$​ is a $\tau$-function for the KdV hierarchy, by identifying it with the partition function of a matrix model.

 From the theory of matrix models, if time permits, we will introduce Chekov-Eynard-Orantin's topological recursion (TR).
 TR is a powerful algorithm motivated by matrix models, providing solutions to many enumerative geometry problems and beyond.